COVID-19 Vaccine Myths, Facts, and FAQs

 Fact: You cannot get the COVID-19 virus from the COVID-19 vaccines.
 The vaccines do not use the live virus that causes COVID-19 and do not cause the disease they are designed to prevent.

-Fact: Individuals who have recovered from COVID-19 may contract the virus again and would still benefit from the protection of the vaccine.
+Fact: People who have recovered from COVID-19 may contract the virus again and would still benefit from the protection of the vaccine.
 It is important to follow public health guidelines after you have recovered from COVID-19 to protect yourself from contracting the virus again.

 Frequently Asked Questions

 Yes.
 If you do not have an OHIP (Ontario Health Insurance Plan) card, you can still get a vaccine by presenting another form of a government issued-photo ID such as a driver’s license, passport, Status Card or other provincial health cards.
+You do not have to be a Canadian citizen to receive a vaccine if you are a current resident of Windsor-Essex and in an eligible group.

 It is recommended to speak with your health care provider before you receive the vaccine if you have any pre-existing health conditions or concerns.